It’s hard enough dealing with your separation or divorce without having to worry about actually going to family court to solve your family law issues.

-You must not try to negotiate a separation on your own without an experienced family law and divorce lawyer.
-If you don’t use a veteran family lawyer, you can easily end up with a poor separation agreement that does not protect your legal rights.
+You must not try to negotiate a separation on your own without the assistance of an experienced family law and divorce lawyer.
+If you don’t use a veteran family lawyer, you can easily end up with a poorly-drafted separation agreement that does not protect your legal rights.

 You should usually expect your spouse to want certain changes to your proposed separation agreement.
 Both spouses must have some “give-and-take” to reach a final settlement of their family law matters in a separation agreement.

 To get started on getting an effective separation agreement that protects your legal rights, call the office of Thomas O’Malley now at (905) 434-8837.

 How To Avoid Court: Solve Your Separation, Divorce